 I purchased my first major furniture pieces for my apartment this year during the spring.
 There was once people wanting me to have an apartment filled with furniture pieces that were tossed to the curb for the trash.
-People at that time was saying the cheapest thing to do was to get everything used.
-I did not say much, becuase once I had the money to get a moving company to donate it all to the swamps of Louisiana.
+People at that time were saying the cheapest thing to do was to get everything used.
+I did not say much, because once I had the money to get a moving company to donate it all to the swamps of Louisiana.
 I did just that!
-I threw that out my apartment for the cause, because that furniture held on to energy that I no longer wanted to harvest.
+I threw that out of my apartment for the cause, because that furniture held on to energy that I no longer wanted to harvest.

 This space holds my routines, my creativity, and my rest.
 This is where I write, where I think clearly, where I can decompress after all I have been through.
 I have learned that peace does not require constant company.
 I have learned that solitude does not mean loneliness.
 Solitude can sometimes mean safety.